perob/MOLE/contrib/ASFWriter/Readme.md

 # NOTES

-Tutorial code is updated with support for variable bitrate encoding mode.
+Source code is updated with support for variable bitrate encoding mode.

 # LICENSE